Officers of the Faculty

 Philosophy

 The OSB Executive MBA Program is designed for experienced business leaders and motivated professionals that aspire for continuous growth and advancement.
-The immersive, leadership and strategy experience aims to provide you with the tools to maximize your impact in complex business environments globally, while broaden your perspective within your industry.
+The immersive, leadership and strategy experience aims to provide you with the tools to maximize your impact in complex business environments globally, while broadening your perspective within your industry.

 Admission to the Program